A Statement That is Threatening to Students or School Employees

-Michigan law states a person may not verbally, electronically, or in any other way intentionally threaten to use a firearm, explosive, or other dangerous weapon to commit an act of violence against students or school employees on school grounds or property.
-For a defendant to be guilty of a crime, the threat must be reasonably interpreted to be harmful or dangerous to human life.
+Michigan law states a person may not verbally, electronically, or in any other way intentionally threaten to use a firearm, explosive, or another dangerous weapon to commit an act of violence against students or school employees on school grounds or property.
+The threat must be reasonably interpreted as harmful or dangerous to human life for a conviction.
 “Dangerous to human life” means the substantial likelihood of death or serious injury.
 Student threatened violence or threats of violence can occur in various ways.

-Unfortunately, students and other young people get accused of this crime even when there has been no legitimate threat and a statement, text message, social media post or other communication is taken out of context or dramatized.
-This is serious because an allegation, even a false allegation, can have a devastating impact on a person’s future and his or her reputation.
+Unfortunately, students and other young people are accused of student threatened violance even when there has been no legitimate threat.
+A statement, text message, social media post, or other communication is taken out of context or dramatized.
+This is serious because an allegation, even a false allegation, can have a devastating impact on a person’s future and reputation.

-There are also situations where a person may call in or email a threat to a school, and have no intention of actually following through with the threat.
-Even if this is true, and a person has no true harmful intentions, the threat may still a crime, punishable by a possible 1 year in jail and/or a $1,000.00 fine.
+There are also situations where a person may call in or email a threat to a school and have no intention of actually following through with the threat.
+Even if this is true and a person has no true harmful intentions, the threat may still be a crime, punishable by a possible 1 year in jail and/or a $1,000.00 fine.

 Intent and Overt Acts – What the Government Needs to Convict

 For these crimes, the defendant or respondent must have a specific intent to make a threat or interfere with school activities.
 In other words, student threatened violence cannot be by accident.
 Evidence of specific intent could be a written note or diary detailing the plan of attack, making a list of targeted people, or noting the day and time of a planned attack.
-The government must also be able to show that the suspect actually did something in furtherance of the crime.
+The government must also show that the suspect actually did something to further the crime.
 This is called an “overt act.”
-An overt act toward carrying out a threat could be buying weapons or ammunition, or being found on or approaching school property in the possession of a dangerous weapon.
-Finally, the government in some cases may seek to prove that the accused possessed a dangerous weapon.
+An overt act toward carrying out a threat could be buying weapons or ammunition or being found on or approaching school property in possession of a dangerous weapon.
+Finally, in some cases, the government may seek to prove that the accused possessed a dangerous weapon.
 A dangerous weapon is any item designed or customarily carried for use as a weapon, such as a knife, sword, brass knuckles, or blackjack.
 Air guns (BB and pellet guns) are considered dangerous weapons.

 How is “school property” defined?

-School property is a public or private school for grades 1-12, and includes buildings, playing fields, and other property used for any school purposes and events.
+School property is a public or private school for grades 1-12 and includes buildings, playing fields, and other property used for school purposes and events.
 In other words, one does not have to threaten violence “in the school.”
-It would be a violation of this law to threaten to attack an audience at a high school football game, for instance.
-In other words, these crimes may be investigated when an alleged threat impacted activities or people on any property associated with a school.
+For instance, it would violate this law to threaten to attack an audience at a high school football game.
+In other words, these crimes may be investigated when an alleged threat impacts activities or people on any property associated with a school.
 Various crimes can be violated by off-campus student threatened violence.

 How can an attorney help a person charged with this crime?

 An astute, experienced, and savvy criminal defense attorney will know the available arguments to defend these cases and perhaps get the charges dismissed.
-An attorney can develop arguments to refute an allegation that the client intended to threaten a school, and that anything that was said was misinterpreted.
+An attorney can develop arguments to refute an allegation that the client intended to threaten a school and that anything said was misinterpreted.
 In any event, a person should never speak to the police and try to explain anything.
-Things that you think may help you may in fact land you in jail.
-Secondly, these cases normally involve very heavy media attention, and can be a complete nightmare for a suspect or defendant.
+Things that you think may help you may, in fact, land you in jail.
+Secondly, these cases typically involve very heavy media attention and can be a complete nightmare for a suspect or defendant.
 A seasoned attorney will know how to deal with the media and be a shield between a defendant and the client.

-In cases where the client does have mental health issues, a defense lawyer with decades of experience is likely to be aware of the best resources available to help his or her client.
+In cases where the client has mental health issues, a defense lawyer with decades of experience is likely to be aware of the best resources available to help their client.

 LEWIS & DICKSTEIN, P.L.L.C., School Threat Defense Firm